PostmanPat2011/SBGvm/README.md

 Prebuilt: https://xanmod.org/

-Make sure to reconfigure the driver detach and kvm.conf.
+Make sure to reconfigure based on your drivers, hardware and enviroment.

 Don't mention the deprecated use of nodedev-detach, it works for me and the auto detach doesn't.
 Hook manager was hit or miss so I find manually starting it thru bash works better.
 Especially with a SSH client on my phone.